Trevor Berbick: Professional career

 On 22 November, in his first defense of the title, Berbick took on Mike Tyson, who was looking to break Floyd Patterson's record and become, at the age of twenty, the youngest ever heavyweight champion.
 In the second round, Tyson dropped Berbick with a quick knockdown.
 Berbick was quickly overwhelmed by his opponent and late in the round, he went down again.
 The champion rose to his feet, but immediately stumbled backward and fell back to the canvas.
 Berbick tried twice more to make it to his feet but fell both times, and referee Mills Lane stopped counting and waved the fight off to end Berbick's reign as champion.

 In 1991, he traveled to the UWFi promotion in Japan to fight Nobuhiko Takada in a "boxer vs. wrestler" bout.
 Berbick claimed that he had been double-crossed and that he had expected the fight to be like American kickboxing, but it turned out that the rules allowed Takada to kick Berbick below the belt, and according to UWFi trainer Pat McCarthy, "no rules were ever changed, and [Berbick] just never wanted to listen".
 Berbick refused to mount any offense, instead repeatedly complaining to the referee as Takada kicked him repeatedly in the legs.
 Takada claimed victory by default when Berbick exited the ring.

 Berbick resumed his boxing career in 1994, frequently fighting on the USA Tuesday Night Fights.
 He would score a mild upset over Melvin Foster but would go on to lose to prospects such as Jimmy Thunder and Hasim Rahman.
 He eventually fought his last bout in 2000 against Canadian journeyman Shane Sutcliffe, winning a 12-round unanimous decision.
 Afterwards, a CAT scan revealed a blood clot in his brain and his boxing license was revoked.
 His final professional record was 49 wins (33 by knockout), 11 losses, and 1 draw.

 Outside the ring

+Berbick trained young boxers in New Westminster, British Columbia, Canada in the late 90s to early 2000s.

 Berbick was a preacher at the Moments of Miracles Pentecostal church in Las Vegas.

 Rape conviction

-Berbick was arrested on a number of occasions throughout his life and was sentenced in Florida to 5 years in prison for raping his children's babysitter in 1992.
+Berbick was arrested on a number of occasions throughout his life and was sentenced in Florida to five years in prison for raping his children's babysitter in 1992.
 He served only 15 months.
 In 1997, he violated his parole and was deported from the United States to Canada.
 Due to his legal issues, he also had problems staying in Canada, losing his landed immigrant status and being ordered back to Jamaica in 1999.
 Later in 1999 he won the right to remain in Canada.